Centuriate assembly: Duties

 By the late republic, almost all business before the centuries was that of elections for the magistracies which would be the centuries' nominal commanders (consuls and praetors) or otherwise to conduct the census which would eventually allot citizens to their centuries (censors).
 It did, however, also have power to legislate, as in it did in 57 BC when it repealed the laws forcing the consul Cicero to go into exile.

-The assembly was also the place to where citizens could had the right of appeal against arbitrary magisterial action.
+The citizens had the right to appeal to the assembly against arbitrary magisterial action.
 Because legislation by 300 BC made execution of a Roman citizen who had asked for appeal illegal, mere appeal – provocatio – was all that was necessary to trigger this right.
 Actually calling the assembly to decide on trials was rare, and the expansion of the permanent jury courts by Sulla in the 80s BC caused trials in the assemblies to fall into obsolescence.
 Whether capital trials were required to be held in the comitia centuriata is debated: Mommsen believed so, following Cicero's interpretation of the Latin maximus comitiatus ("very great assembly"); however others have argued instead that this was merely a requirement that turnout be large.

 In matters of foreign policy, the centuries also were responsible for formal declarations of war.
 The most famous example is that of 200 BC at the start of the Second Macedonian War, where the centuries unexpectedly rejected war with Macedon.
 The vote was repeated after haranguing by the senate and promises not to draft veterans of the Second Punic War, whereupon it passed.
 However, evidence for this dispository power over war in the late republic is scant.
 The senate may have assumed such responsibilities, though this may relate to sources simply not mentioning centuriate declarations of war.

 The comitia centuriata also had collateral responsibilities related to public religion with the ordination of flamines to Mars, the god of war.
 Beyond the actual election of censors, the centuriate assembly confirmed their election with a lex centuriata.